hgw0610209/ImprovePrediction/README.md

 hourly_model; The R code used to implement the spatio-temporal hourly model.

 daily_model; The R code used to implement the spatio-temporal daily model.

+exampleMap; The R code used to produce predicted pollution surface.
 ....